 Photo from http://michaeljamescasey.com/blog/wp-content/uploads/2011/01/natl_memorial.jpg

-9/11 Memorial in New York City now opens to receive the prayers and reflections of thousands of friends and relatives of those whose lives were taken
+9/11 Memorial in New York City now receives the prayers and reflections of thousands of friends and relatives of those whose lives were taken

 on September 11, 2001, some of whom still remained buried at this sacred site.
 The extensive monument bears the names of each victim,